The Red One – Recipe Below (along with details of where to buy the glass bottle)

 Beetroots are rich in iron, potassium, magnesium and folate, are anti-imflammatory, rich in anti-oxidants and are good for heart and blood health.
 They increase blood flow to the brain and improve exercise performance.
 Regular drinking of beetroot juice has been shown to reduce blood pressure.

-Here’s one of the beetroot recipes we use – full of anti-oxidants, it is also anti-inflammatory, mineral-rich and has protein from the romaine leaves.
+Here’s one of the beetroot recipes we use – full of anti-oxidants, it is also anti-inflammatory, mineral-rich and has protein from the romaine leaves (see below for links to other beetroot juice recipes)*

 The Red One